-If you report as a farmer or fisherman for federal purposes, you were not required to make estimated payments during 2019 if the following apply:
+If you report as a farmer or fisherman for federal purposes, you were not required to make estimated payments during 2020 if the following apply:

-You are a calendar year filer.
-You file your Arizona return by March 2, 2020.
-You pay in full the amount stated on your return as owed.
+- You are a calendar year filer.
+You file your Arizona return by March 1, 2021.
+You pay in full the amount stated on your return as owed. - You are a fiscal year filer.

-- Because March 1, 2020, falls on a Sunday, you have until March 2, 2020, to file your 2019 tax return. - You are a fiscal year filer.
 You file your Arizona return by the first day of the third month after the end of your fiscal year.

-You pay in full the amount stated on your return as owed.
+You pay in full the amount stated on your return as owed